A study in Jesus’ dealings with Simon, brother of Andrew, who became the Apostle Peter.

-Unlike some who continued to cling to John the Baptist after he identified “the lamb of God”, Andrew left John to follow Jesus as soon as John identified him as the Messiah.
-Andrew’s understanding of John’s message kept the evil one from snatching away what was sown in his heart and the seed planted in his heart grew into an even greater understanding.
-There is no indication Andrew brought his brother, Simon, to John the Baptist.
-He definitely brought him to Jesus.
+Unlike some who continued to cling to John the Baptist after he identified “the lamb of God,” Andrew left John to follow Jesus as soon as John identified him as the Messiah.
+Andrew’s understanding of John’s message kept the evil one from snatching away the word sown in his heart and the seed grew into an even greater understanding.

-It’s important to understand the message John the Baptist preached because Andrew and Simon had good reasons for believing and embracing the gospel John and Jesus preached.
-An examination of the passage John the Baptist pointed to when priest and Levites questioned him reveals John’s identity.
+Andrew and Simon had good reasons for believing and embracing the gospel John and Jesus preached.
+An examination of the passage John the Baptist pointed to when the priest and Levites questioned him revealed John’s true identity.
 John was not the Messiah but he was not “the voice” either.
-The passage that began the “voice of one calling” concluded with the words “For the mouth of the Lord has spoken.”
+The passage in Isaiah 40 that began with the words “the voice of one calling” concluded with the words “For the mouth of the Lord has spoken.”
 The “voice” was God’s voice giving John his calling.

 A voice said, “Cry out.”
-And he said, “What shall I cry?”
+And he [John the Baptist] said, “What shall I cry?”

-The voice or God told John to “Cry out.”
-John’s name is not used in Isaiah because his name had not yet been given.
-John the Baptist was the fulfillment of Isaiah’s prophesy and he knew it.
-John’s mother, father and maybe Mary told him about prophesies spoken when he was born.
+The voice, which is God’s voice told John to “Cry out.”
+John the Baptist knew he was the fulfillment of Isaiah’s prophesy.
+John’s mother, father and maybe Mary told him about prophesies spoken about him before he was born.
 John knew Isaiah spoke of one that would announce the arrival of the Messiah and identify him to others.
 But he did not act upon the word of people of flesh, or even the written scriptures.
 He waited for a voice he could trust.
 Gods!
 That may be why John chose to live in the wilderness.
 He was waiting for the voice of God, so he could ask a question.
 “What shall I cry?”

 This is where we get to the meat of John’s message to Judah, which encompassed more than pointing them to the Messiah.
-Isaiah gives us the message in a nutshell.
+Isaiah gives us the voice told him to preach.